BashayerNouri/catch_me_if_you_can/04_random_word_length/02_python_2_variables.md

 <br>

-You can play with your code and try to `print` a different variables with different data types.
+You can play with your code and try to `print` different variables with different data types.